Skip links

 The Canadian Mental Health Association York Region and South Simcoe Branch is committed to improving the mental health and well-being of everyone in the communities we serve.

-York Region Is one of the fastest growing and most diverse communities in Canada with approximately 1.2 million residents, representing all ages, backgrounds and interests.
+York Region is one of the fastest growing and most diverse communities in Canada with approximately 1.2 million residents, representing all ages, backgrounds and interests.
 As the population grows, so does its diversity.
 York Region residents speak over 120 different languages and come from 230 distinct ethnic origins.
 As of 2016, 49% of residents self-identified as a visible minority, and 47% were born outside of Canada.
 For this reason, and many others, the CMHA holds cultural competency as a critical value in providing the best service and work experience.
 We foster diversity and inclusion grounded in anti-racism and anti-oppression practices using a harm reduction and trauma informed lens.

 We achieve this by: